shhossain/computer_science/Cloud Computing/README.md

 In a community cloud model, the cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organizations that have shared concerns.

 Example: A group of hospitals and clinics in a particular region might use a community cloud to share patient data.
 This allows for efficient coordination of patient care, as doctors and nurses from different hospitals can access the same patient records.
 This shared resource is only available to the participating hospitals and clinics, ensuring the privacy and security of patient data.
-This is an example of a community cloud.

 ### Hybrid Cloud